smjrifle/djv2/README.md

 2. Detect youtube link in a converstation and automatically que it
 3. Integrate Alogrithm X, the DJ algorithm
 4. Make an android app
+5. Now playing song in the Chat
+6. Put a mute key from any chat